 The land they discovered was populated with scattered bands of Mohegan along the banks of the Hudson River, and the Manhattan, a small tribe, were found on the eastern bank near the river’s mouth.
 These wandering natives were not formidable warriors but were in harmony with the wild nature around them and did not work the soil.
 Their architecture was basic, and their food consisted of roots, wild fruits, and small game.

 As seen by one approaching it from the Narrows, the Bay of New York presents one of the finest land and water views on the face of the earth.
 A beautiful sheet of water expands on every side, with its jutting shores and frowning headlands in the dim distance — yet not so remote that their waving outlines may be readily traced.
 On the left, the upper side of Staten Island stretches away to the west, forming the base of the picture, while in front, slightly to the left, rise the blue shores of New Jersey, with the hills of Hoboken in the distance.
 Directly to the westward, the waters open a passage into a deep inland bay, now known as Newark Bay, which is separated from the Bay of New York by a low and broad peninsula called Elizabethtown Point.
-Two small islands — Bedlow (now Liberty) and Ellis are seen in this direction — green specks rising out of the water and giving increased beauty to the fair scenery.
-Immediately in front, the noble Hudson River spreads out its broad surface, extending far into the interior- an arm of the sea, capable of bearing the united navies of the world.
-On the right, after passing Long Island, which rises in a steep headland, is, first, Governor’s Island, a verdant spot of earth covering a continuation of the long ledge of rocks that underlies Manhattan Island.
-This island is less than a mile in circuit and but a few feet above the level of high water; and, lying at the mouth of the channel that here enters from the east, divides it into two parts.
-A little farther onward rise the rocky projection of Manhattan Island, once a desolate region already described, but now the seat of commerce and the dwelling place of the multitudes that make up the Empire City of America.
+Two small islands — Bedlow (now Liberty) and Ellis have seen in this direction — green specks rising out of the water and giving increased beauty to the fair scenery.
+Immediately in front, the noble Hudson River spreads out its broad surface, extending far into the interior- an arm of the sea capable of bearing the united navies of the world.
+On the right, after passing Long Island, which rises in a steep headland, is Governor’s Island, a verdant spot of earth that continues the long ledge of rocks that underlies Manhattan Island.
+This island is less than a mile in circuit and but a few feet above the level of high water and, lying at the mouth of the channel that here enters from the east, divides it into two parts.
+A little further rises the rocky projection of Manhattan Island, once a desolate region already described, but now the seat of commerce and the dwelling place of the multitudes that make up the Empire City of America.

 The island’s west side was less varied in its natural features than the other.
 The shore presented an almost straight line from end to end.
-The region extending northward from the Fresh Pond along the Hudson consisted of irregular hills and valleys, generally without fast rocks, although full of large and small loose stones and rocks, with springs of pure water, and with rivulets and marshes.
-The shore of the Hudson River, for a distance of 3-4 miles, was low and intersected by bays and estuaries; farther up, it rises in high rocky hills of a most rugged and forbidding aspect.
-The whole of the upper part of Manhattan Island, embracing more than half of its entire area, was always ill-adapted to agricultural purposes.
+The region extending northward from the Fresh Pond along the Hudson consisted of irregular hills and valleys, generally without fast rocks, although full of large and small loose stones and rocks, with springs of pure water, and with creeks and marshes.
+For 3-4 miles, the Hudson River’s shore was low and intersected by bays and estuaries; farther up, it rose in high rocky hills of a most rugged and forbidding aspect.
+The upper part of Manhattan Island, embracing more than half its entire area, was always ill-adapted to agricultural purposes.
 A more forbidding spot of earth on which to erect a great city has seldom been seen that was presented in the original ground plan of the city of New York.
 In rearing a city on such a foundation, the builders have combined the arts of the stone cutters of ancient Petraea and the amphibious labors of the founders of Venice and St. Petersburgh.

-As the early navigators saw, this rugged creation fragment was clothed in its primeval forests.
-Upon its knolls and hilltops grew the hickory, the chestnut, the white and yellow oaks, and the white ash, with underwoods of sumac, dogwood, and hazel.
+As the early navigators saw, this rugged creation fragment was clothed in its ancient forests.
+Upon its knolls and hilltops grew the hickory, the chestnut, the white and yellow oaks, and the white ash, with sumac, dogwood, and hazel underwoods.
 Along the hillsides and by the water’s edge were the beach, the sycamore, and the stately whitewood; in the swamps were the elm, the white maple, the gum, and the black ash, with a countless undergrowth of shrubs and brambles, and clambering vines.

-The homeward voyage of the Half Moon was prosperous, and in due time the gallant ship entered Partmouth harbor in safety.
-Henry Hudson immediately forwarded to his patrons a glowing account of his discoveries; and as they had been made by a party sailing under the flag of the Provinces, the rights of proprietorship belonged to that country.
-Thus, from the earliest period, was the country on both sides of the Hudson River conceded to the Dutch by right of original discovery.
+The homeward voyage of the Half Moon was prosperous, and in due time, the gallant ship entered Partmouth harbor safely.
+Henry Hudson immediately forwarded to his patrons a glowing account of his discoveries.
+As they had been made by a party sailing under the Provinces’ flag, the proprietorship rights belonged to that country.
+Thus, from the earliest period, the country on both sides of the Hudson River conceded to the Dutch by right of original discovery.

 About the Author & Article: The Discovery of what would become New York City is excerpted from the book New York: A Historical Sketch of the Rise and Progress of the Metropolitan City of America by Daniel Curry, published by Carolton and Phillips in 1853.
-However, the text as it appears here is far from verbatim, as it has been heavily edited, truncated, historical errors have been corrected, and the text has been updated for the ease of modern readers.
+However, as it appears here, the text is far from verbatim, as it has been heavily edited and truncated, and historical errors have been corrected.
+The text has been updated for the ease of modern readers.